Skip to contents

 n.samples

 (optional) If missing, inherits the number of posterior samples from the original output.
 Otherwise, it specifies number of posterior samples to draw from the stacked posterior.
-If it exceeds the number of posterior draws used in the original function, then a warning is thrown and the samples are obtained by resampling.
-It is recommended, to run the original function with enough samples.
+If it exceeds the number of posterior draws used in the original function, then a message is thrown and the samples are obtained by resampling.
+We recommended running the original model fit/prediction with enough samples.

 Value